milesmcc/OpenSourceLaw/PAPER.md

----
-title: "Nothing Is Implied: a Comprehensive Survey of Software Litigation and Open Source Licensing in the United States"
+# Nothing Is Implied: a Comprehensive Survey of Software Litigation and Open Source Licensing in the United States"
-date: "January 2018"
-author: "R. Miles McCain"
----
+January 2018
+R. Miles McCain

 _Draft paper; please do not cite without author's permission._